sanger-tol/pipelines-website/markdown/usage/intro_for_dummies.md

 I will take you through:

-1. Setting up the environment, like a stage, for Nextflow to perform on :mirror_ball:
+1. Setting up the environment, like a stage, for Nextflow to perform on &#x1FAA9;
-2. Installing Nextflow, our performer :man_dancing:, with dependencies as a set of instrument Nextflow perform with :violin:
+2. Installing Nextflow, our performer &#x1F57A;, with dependencies as a set of instrument Nextflow perform with :violin:
 3. Running Sanger-ToL pipelines, the symphonies our performer play :musical_score:

 If that's the concert you came for, you're in the right place. :wink: